baileyalo/Clone-Uniswapv2/README.md

 Ensure Ganache is still running

-comment Part of the contract in the 'UniswapV2Router02.sol' will get run out of gas error. from :// **** SWAP (supporting fee-on-transfer tokens) ****  to  // **** LIBRARY FUNCTIONS ****
+COMMENT Part of the contract in the 'UniswapV2Router02.sol' will get run out of gas error. from :// **** SWAP (supporting fee-on-transfer tokens) ****  to  // **** LIBRARY FUNCTIONS ****

-comment Part of the contract in the 'IUniswapV2Router02.sol' will get run out of gas error. from :'function swapExactTokensForTokensSupportingFeeOnTransferTokens' to  END
+COMMENT Part of the contract in the 'IUniswapV2Router02.sol' will get run out of gas error. from :'function swapExactTokensForTokensSupportingFeeOnTransferTokens' to  END

 run truflle compile : to compile contracts